michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/5-helpful-resources/frequently-asked-questions.md

 ### Are background checks required?

 * Yes, Group Mission Trips requires that all participants 18 years of age or older be screened and background checked by your church before attending.&nbsp;
 * Background checks must be national and no older than two (2) years from the start of the mission trip.
-You choose your background check organization vendor or we do have a recommendation.&nbsp;
+You may choose your background check organization vendor or we do have a recommendation.&nbsp;
 * 18-20 year-olds are not considered “adults” during camp, however, because of our commitment to safety, we still ask them to go through your church’s screening process and have background checks run.&nbsp;
 * GMT requires a digital pastor authorization for every participant 18 years old and older in order for them to attend the mission trip.
 * You may use any organization to run your background checks, but if you are looking for a reliable one, we recommend Clear Investigative Advantage.&nbsp; They can be reached at 1.888.242.2503.&nbsp;